Where do I start?

 How can I help?

-- Serve with Good Works on the first Saturday of every month.
-Contact Joe Lisowski.
+- Serving with Good Works, a home repair ministry, on the first Saturday of every month.

-- Drop off non-perishable food items for the Chester County Food Bank.
-Shopping cart will be located inside the lobby during the week.
+- Contributing non-perishable food items for the Chester County Food Bank to the shopping cart in the Hopewell lobby.

 - Caring for gardens that produce food for the Chester County Food Bank.

 - Serving with kids on Sunday morning or Wednesday night programs at Hopewell.